readingcapital/readingcapital.github.io/volume-1/index.md

 has its limits in the length of the day and the amount of workers employed or in society.

-The length of the working day constant the rate of surplus-value can only be improved by shortening necessary labour-time while maintaining the length of the working day.
+The length of the working day constant, then the rate of surplus-value can only be improved by shortening necessary labour-time while maintaining the length of the working day.
 This is the production of *relative surplus-value*.

 Necessary labour-time is shortened by improving the productivity of labour in those branches of industry for those products which (eventually) end up as necessary means of subsistence for workers.
 If the necessary means of subsistence can be produced more cheaply, necessary labour-time drops.
-Capital uses its command over the labour process to restructure it according to its needs.
+Capital uses its command over the labour process to restructure it in order to reduce necessary labour-time.

-This result is attained not by a conscious plan by capitalists to reduce necessary labour-time but by their attempts to increase the *productivity of labour* in general.
+This result is attained not by a conscious plan by capitalists to reduce necessary labour-time on a social level but by their attempts to increase the *productivity of labour* in their own factories.
 Since socially necessary labour-time determines value, anyone producing faster than average stands to gain extra.
-For them individually the ration $s/v$ is already improved.
+For them individually the ration $s/v$ is improved.
 This is an incentive for capitalists to increase productivity.
 Eventually competitors will catch up or perish.
 In any case, the result is that the new level of productivity becomes generalised and the value of the produced products drops.
 If these products belong to the necessary means of subsistence, then this reduces the value of labour-power.
+Improving the ratio $s/v$ in general.

 The purpose of reducing the required time to produce a given item is not to save labour-time, but to save necessary labour-time in order to increase surplus labour-time.
-Hence, labour saving technologies do not reduce in a reduction of work.
+Hence, labour saving technologies do not result in a reduction of work.

 ### Chapter 13: Co-operation ###

 It is a condition for capital that it employs several workers at the same time.
+This allows for the first method of relative surplus-value production:
+*cooperation*.

-This allows for the first method of relative surplus-value production.
-It emancipates itself from the limitations of individual workers and - if a certain size is reached - their difference average out.
+1. Employing many workers emancipates capital from the limitations of individual workers and — if a certain size is reached — their difference average out.

-Additionally, employing many workers allows for a more economic use of constant capital $c$ which might also reduce the value of labour-power if we are considering branches of industries whose products somehow enter the means of subsistence for workers.
+2. Employing many workers allows for a more economic use of constant capital
+   $c$, less outlay to put the same amount of workers in motion.
+Reducing outlay in $c$ might also reduce the value of labour-power if we are considering branches of industries whose products somehow enter the means of subsistence for workers.
 Economy of constant capital is picked up again Volume 3.

-Capital can also exploit gains in productivity which result from social labour and *cooperation* (more people work, they teach each other).
+3. Capital can also exploit gains in productivity which result from social labour and cooperation: more people work and can accomplish more, they educate each other, they motivate each other.

 The benefits of entail a certain size of capital which is bigger than the formal minimal capital based on mere absolute surplus-value production.
-A certain number of workers is needed and these workers need means of production.
+A certain number of workers is needed and these workers need a certain amount of means of production.

-The workers who cooperate are not subject of their cooperation.
+The workers who cooperate are not the subjects of their cooperation.
 It is only capital which brings them together and impose cooperation on them.
 Capital must hence supervise this cooperation and assert it against individual workers.
 This requires a new strata of workers which exercise this control and supervision.

-Cooperation is the logically and historically first method of production of relative surplus-value.
+Cooperation is the logically first method of production of relative surplus-value, all other methods rely on cooperation.

 ### Chapter 14: [The Division of Labour and Manufacture](chapter-14-commentary) ###

-#### The Dual Origin of Manufacture ####

-Capital transcends its dependency on the quality of independent parallel labour-powers by restructuring their activity in accordance with their function for, they become proper partial operations.
+Capital transcends its dependency on the quality of independent parallel labour-powers by restructuring their activity in accordance with their function, they become proper partial operations.
 This happens by either

 1. splitting up production processes into their steps or

 2. becoming independent of previous partial operations.

+Workers become one-sided which increases their productivity but makes them more dependent on capital.
 However, capital remains dependent on the skill of its labourers in *manufacture*.
-Workers become one-sided which increases their productivity but makes them more dependent on capital.

-#### The Specialized Worker and His Tools ####

-This specialisation allow capital to reshape labour processes and tools.
+The specialisation attained in manufacture allow capital to reshape labour processes and tools.

 1. Specialisation improves performance but at the same time is monotonous for the worker.
-Productivity increases to the detriment of workers.
+Productivity increases to the detriment of the *specialised worker*.

 2. Tools are specialised in accordance with their new narrower task.
    Productivity increases through monotonous specialisation becomes a quality of the tools.

-#### The Two Fundamental Forms of Manufacture - Heterogeneous and Organic ####

-1. heterogeneous manufacture: independent partial products and combination in the end (e.g., a watch)

-2. organic manufacture: production phases become independent moments that happen in parallel by specialised workers.

-#### The Division of Labour in Manufacture, and the Division of Labour in Society ####

-The various degrees of skill required produce a hierarchy of jobs.
+The various degrees of skill required produce a *division of labour in manufacture* and with it a hierarchy of jobs.
 At the same time a category of unskilled labour is produced, which allows to reduce $v$.
 In any case: less training costs and qualification required by simplification and narrowing of labour.

-#### The Capitalist Character of Manufacture ####

-Manufacture increases - yet again - the minimal size required for capital as the its methods require a certain size to be applied.
+Manufacture increases the minimal size required for capital as the its methods require a certain size to be applied.

 In the first step the worker had to sell her labour-power because she lacked the means of production.
-Now, she has to sell her labour-power because her labour is so narrowed and emptied that it could not be usefully expended except as part of social production process which - in this society - capital puts together.
+Now, she has to sell her labour-power because her labour is so narrowed and emptied that it could not be usefully expended except as part of social production process which — in this society — capital brings together.

 Yet, in manufacture capital remains dependent on the skill of its workers.
 However, manufacture creates the technical basis for large scale